chungquantin/scaffold-dot/README.md

 ## Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started with Scaffold-DOT, follow the steps below:

 1. Install dependencies if it was skipped in CLI: